• Skip to primary navigation

 Notes

-2. Store these muffins in the fridge in an air tight container for up to a week.
+1. Store these muffins in the fridge in an airtight container for up to 7 days.

-3. Substitute peanut butter with other nut or seed butter such as cashew butter, sunflower seed butter, hazelnut butter or macadamia nut butter.
+2. You can substitute the peanut butter with another nut or seed butter such as cashew butter, sunflower seed butter, hazelnut butter or macadamia nut butter.

-4. Nutritional values will vary depending on the exact ingredients that you use.
+3. Nutritional values are an estimate and will vary depending on the exact ingredients that you use.

 Nutrition